openstack/security-doc/security-guide/source/compute/checklist.rst

 .. _check_compute_05:

-Check-Compute-05: Does Nova communicates with Glance securely?
+Check-Compute-05: Does Nova communicate with Glance securely?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenStack components communicate with each other using various protocols and